schadenfred/proscrypt-koans/README.md

 These koans will require you to become familiar with your terminal.

-When you've opened your terminal and see something like [the image on the right side of this pae](https://en.wikipedia.org/wiki/Bash_), you're ready to move on.
+When you've opened your terminal and see something like [the image](https://en.wikipedia.org/wiki/Bash_) on the right side of this pate, you're ready to move on.

 [reflect for windows](https://duckduckgo.com/?q=how+do+open+terminal+on+windows&t=h_&ia=web)